 Place : Saint-Tropez (Var)

-Saint-Tropez is known for its port, beach, police and last but not least, its citadel!
+Saint Tropez is best known for its port, beaches, police and of course, it’s citadel!

 While it has reigned over the town for 400 years, our teams of volunteers have been carefully working to conserve and restore it for the last 20 summers.

 The citadel is a pre-Vauban construction and remains one of the only sizeable monuments of this type on the Var coastline.

 The first reference to it dates back to 1583 when a record refers to a building on the “Colline des Moulins” hill.
 Later, in 1607 the castle keep was completed, with its thick hexagonal walls encircling a large internal courtyard.